 ZIP-317 still helps here, preventing an attacker from purposely generating large-in-kb transactions to tamper with the fee market.

-Fees Go Down: Standard Fee as Median
+Fees Go Down: Marginal Fee as Median

-We define the standard price as the median fee per action from the lookback window, taking into account the synthetic transactions.
+The marginal fee is the median fee per action from the lookback window, taking into account the synthetic transactions.

 Powers-of-10 Bucketing